alohamujeeb/alohamujeeb.github.io/docs/programming/languages/golang101/11-goroutines.md

 | **Asyncio / Event Loop** | I/O-heavy concurrency (low CPU) | Single-threaded, cooperative multitasking      | Chat servers, web scrapers, GUI event handling, lightweight web apps |

 **A goroutine can be bound to a single thread (if performance is needed).
 Or multiple (thousands) can be bound to a single thread when performance is not required but other considerations are important such as multiple IO.**

+## 7. Coroutines vs goroutines

+- Coroutines and goroutines are both ways to run multiple tasks seemingly at the same time.

+- Coroutines are functions that the programmer can control.
+They can pause themselves using something like ```yield``` or ```await```, and then resume later.

+- This is called **cooperative scheduling**, because the coroutine has to decide when to give up control.

+- goroutines on the other hand, are managed by the Go runtime, which automatically decides when to pause and resume them.
+This is called **preemptive scheduling**.

+- So, coroutines give programmers more manual control, but goroutines make concurrency easier by handling all the scheduling under the hood.